 The fund charges:

-- Performance fee only when returns exceed the hurdle rate (5-year bond YTM + 2%)
+- Performance fee of 20% only when returns exceed the hurdle rate (Kenya Government 5-Year Bonds + 2%)

 5. Professional Governance and Compliance

-This strong governance reduces operational risk and enhances investor confidence.
+This strong governance reduces operational risk and enhances investor confidence as we move into 2026.

 6. Designed for Long-Term Investors Who Want Predictability